CarlosCastill/carloscastill.github.io/_pages/about.md

 ---

 ### Who I am...
-My full name is Carlos Eduardo Castillo Garzon, I know it is quite long, but that is the way in my home country; [Colombia](https://en.wikipedia.org/wiki/Colombia).
-By the way, you can simply call me Carlos.
+<div style="text-align: justify"> My full name is Carlos Eduardo Castillo Garzon, I know it is quite long, but that is the way in my home country; <a href="https://en.wikipedia.org/wiki/Colombia">Colombia</a>.
+By the way, you can simply call me Carlos.</div>

 ### My background...